-Let’s demystify what “good” stats mean.
-All too often people expect unrealistic open and click rates and are disappointed when they only achieve one third of that.
+Let’s demystify what a good email open rate actually is.
+All too often people expect unrealistic open and click rates and are disappointed when they only achieve one-third of that.

 How our delivery, open and click rates are calculated